JuliaLang/julia/doc/src/manual/constructors.md

 julia> Point(x::T, y::T) where {T<:Real} = Point{T}(x,y);
 ```

 Notice that each definition looks like the form of constructor call that it handles.
+The call
-The call `Point{Int64}(1,2)` will invoke the definition `Point{T}(x,y)` inside the
+`Point{Int64}(1,2)` will invoke the definition `Point{T}(x,y)` inside the `type` block.
+The syntax
-`type` block.
-The syntax `new{T}` allows specifying parameters for the type to be constructed, i.e.
+`new{T}` allows specifying parameters for the type to be constructed, i.e. this call will return a
-this call will return a `Point{T}`.
-For convenience, the parameters to `new{}` are
-automatically derived from the type being constructed when possible.
+`Point{T}`.
+For convenience, the type parameters to `new{}` are automatically derived from the type
+being constructed when possible; in the example above, the parameter to `new` may be left out
-The outer constructor declaration, on the other hand, defines a
+for convenience.
+The outer constructor declaration, on the other hand, defines a method for the
-method for the general `Point` constructor which only applies to pairs of values of the same real
+general `Point` constructor which only applies to pairs of values of the same real type.
+This
-type.
-This declaration makes constructor calls without explicit type parameters, like `Point(1,2)`
+declaration makes constructor calls without explicit type parameters, like `Point(1,2)` and
-and `Point(1.0,2.5)`, work.
-Since the method declaration restricts the arguments to being of the
+`Point(1.0,2.5)`, work.
+Since the method declaration restricts the arguments to being of the same
-same type, calls like `Point(1,2.5)`, with arguments of different types, result in "no method"
+type, calls like `Point(1,2.5)`, with arguments of different types, result in "no method" errors.
-errors.

 Suppose we wanted to make the constructor call `Point(1,2.5)` work by "promoting" the integer
 value `1` to the floating-point value `1.0`.
 The simplest way to achieve this is to define the